-Erythema migrans (EM), the hallmark and best clinical indicator of Lyme disease, is the first sign of the disease.
-It occurs in at least 75% of patients, beginning as a red macule or papule at the site of the tick bite, usually on the proximal portion of an extremity or the trunk (especially the thigh, buttock, or axilla), between 3 and 32 days after a tick bite.
+Erythema migrans, the hallmark and best clinical indicator of Lyme disease, is the first sign of the disease.
+It occurs in at least 75% of patients, beginning as a red macule or papule at the site of the tick bite, usually on the proximal portion of an extremity or the trunk (especially the thigh, buttock, or axilla), between 3 days and 32 days after a tick bite.
 Because tick nymphs are so small, most patients do not realize that they have been bitten.

 Symptoms of early-disseminated disease begin days or weeks after the appearance of the primary lesion, when the bacteria spread through the body.
 Soon after onset, nearly half of untreated patients develop multiple, usually smaller annular secondary skin lesions without indurated centers.
 Cultures of biopsy samples of these secondary lesions have been positive, indicating dissemination of infection.

 Patients also develop a musculoskeletal, flu-like syndrome, consisting of malaise, fatigue, chills, fever, headache, stiff neck, myalgias, and arthralgias that may last for weeks.
-Because symptoms are often nonspecific, the diagnosis is frequently missed if EM is absent; a high index of suspicion is required.
+Because symptoms are often nonspecific, the diagnosis is frequently missed if erythema migrans is absent; a high index of suspicion is required.
 Frank arthritis is rare at this stage.
 Less common are backache, nausea and vomiting, sore throat, lymphadenopathy, and splenomegaly.